The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 If you use this resource in teaching or research, please cite:

 ```
-Kar, S. and Sahoo, A. K. (2024).
+Kar, S. and Patel, A. (2024).
 Principles of Genetics Interactive:
 From Mendelian Genetics to Population Genomics (v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.17887470
 ```